 PennePazze is a counter-service restaurant located at L&L Market in The Nations.
 If you love pizza then you’ll love their freshly baked pinsas.
 Their pinsas are made up of flour, 80% water, and 72 hours of dough rising, which means fewer calories, less salt, and lower fat content than a pizza!

 Coco’s Italian Market & Ristorante

 So you want some authentic Italian pizza?
 Check out Coco’s Italian Market in the Sylvan Park area.
-As you can see, it’s “owned and operated by Italians,” so if this doesn’t suit your Italian craving, you’re out of luck.
+It’s “owned and operated by Italians,” so if this doesn’t suit your Italian craving, you’re out of luck.
 They have the best bocce ball courts in Nashville, too, so get your game on after you enjoy your big pizza pie.

-While we don’t usually include places outside of about a 5-mile radius of Downtown Nashville, we felt the need to include NY Pie in this pizza guide.
-Numerous people mentioned it being their favorite, so we conducted our own taste test.
+While this is a bit outside of Nashville Guru’s coverage area, NY Pie in West Nashville deserves to be mentioned in this pizza guide.
+Numerous people mentioned it being their favorite.
 New Yorkers may debate if it’s as good as a slice from NYC (they have to fend for their signature dish), but Nashvillians seem to love it.
 Nashville Guru approves.
 It’s worth the drive if you’re craving some top-notch New York-style pizza.

-Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown is easily one of the best pizza places in Music City.
-The Magical Mystery Tour is one of our favorite pizzas, and their parmesan pretzels are totally boss (cue “Slow Ride”).
-They also have a lot of great beer on draft, and their fun hippie vibe is hard to beat.
+Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown and Downtown is easily one of the best pizza restaurants in Music City.
+If you like specialty pies, this place has a lot of creative options.
+Their fun, hippie vibe is also hard to beat.